-Freeze-drying is a water removal process that is used to preserve food.
-This process involves lowering the temperature of food and then adjusting its pressure and later raising the temperature.
+Freeze drying is a dehydration or water removal process that is used to preserve food.
+This process involves lowering the temperature of food and then adjusting its pressure, and later raising the temperature.

-While this sounds complicated, it is tried and tested and has been proved to preserve more of the nutritional content of food than traditional dehydrating.
+While this sounds complicated, it is tried and tested and has been proven to preserve more of the nutritional content of food than traditional dehydrating.

 Some brands produce similar products through a technique called air drying.
 This technique is very similar to freeze-drying but doesn’t the sub-zero temperatures.
 As these products are almost identical, we are going to also include them in this article.

 The result of this process is food that will not spoil and is an incredibly dense source of nutrients.
-This density almost means that is is exceptionally flavorful.
-The best equivalent comparison for humans would be Jerky.
+This density means that it is exceptionally flavorful, and the best equivalent comparison for humans would be Jerky.

 Why Is Freeze-Dried Dog Food So Expensive?